towersvault/shinpokered/README.md

   - dittos are rare

+#Trade evolutions now alternately evolve with a stone at a certain level with some new hinting NPC text
+  - Kadabra: Use a moon stone at >= level 35
+  - Haunter: Use a thunder stone at >= level 35
+  - Graveler: Use a fire stone at >= level 35
+  - Machoke: Use a leaf stone at >= level 35

 #Changes to pokemart inventories:
 - TMs of all kinds at all stores.
 All TMs are now re-purchaseable at various stages of the game.
 - pewter city has ethers